 Through the practice of AKO, we support our students to be strong in their identity, confident in who they are, connected and actively involved in our school, the Kelston community and as global citizens.

 As Principal of St. Leonards Road School, it is my privilege to serve our tamariki, their parents, whānau and our wonderfully rich, diverse community.
 I warmly invite you to look through our website to find out more about our school and Kāhui Ako.

 New Enrolments are Welcome

 The children returned to school on the first day of term to discover Moana's waka in our school pool.
 Using their imagination and innovation they will draw on their technological and scientific skills to design a new waka for Moana.

 Watch this space!

 Our student council, lead by Hayley, organised an essential workers appreciation day.
 This was to honour those who worked during lockdown.
-Thank you cards were delivered around our community and we had some special guests at our assemblies.
+Thank you cards were delivered to essential workers in our community and we had special guests at our assembly.